 Don't give up, take up!

 New year, new resolution?
 Why not try taking something up rather than giving something up?
-We've got a few ideas where you could get started - click on a link to jump to content:
+We've got a few ideas where you could get started - take a look at the FREE tools and courses below.

 Is this the year you put your career first?
-Check out our Badged Open Course, and if you are Returning to a STEM career, feast your eyes on our interactive toolkit:
+Check out our Badged Open Course, and if you are Returning to a STEM career, feast your eyes on our interactive toolkit.
+You can also check out our full collection of badged open courses on employability.

 Do you want to change jobs, are you just starting in the job market or may be returning after a break?
 If so, then this free course, Succeed in the workplace, is for you.
 It will help you explore career opportunities.
 You will also gain the skills to write strong CVs and application forms, and to handle different types of interviews.
 By the end of the course you will have made a start on your own realistic and strong action plan to enable you to find a job that will fulfil your aspirations and suit your lifestyle.Learn more ❯Succeed in the workplace